gspia/kakoune-haskellutils/README.md

 # kakoune-haskellutils

 This is in WIP-mode, please, do not try to use atm (29th sep 2018).
+This works only partially with recent kakoune-versions.

 These scripts provide basic commands to use haskell linters [hlint](https://github.com/ndmitchell/hlint)